1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Community Colleges in Partnership with County Government; Tribal Colleges in Partnership with County Government Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Community Colleges in Partnership with County Government; Tribal Colleges in Partnership with County Government.
+Confirm the full requirements in the official notice before applying.

 The Tuition Incentive Program (TIP) is a grant from the Michigan Department of Lifelong Education, Advancement, and Potential (MiLEAP) that funds college tuition costs for eligible Michigan students from low-income families.
 TIP provides up to $11,200 over four years to help cover tuition expenses at Michigan colleges and universities.
 Eligibility is determined through FAFSA completion, SAT score records, and TIP eligibility rosters managed through the MiSSG Student Portal.
 The program is designed to remove financial barriers for low-income students and increase access to higher education across Michigan.